openai/image-gpt/README.md

 # image-gpt

-Code and models from the paper ["Generative Pretraining from Pixels"] (TODO: link to pdf).
+Code and models from the paper ["Generative Pretraining from Pixels"](https://cdn.openai.com/papers/Generative_Pretraining_from_Pixels_V2.pdf).

 Supported Platforms: